Arum maculatum: Description

 The root-tuber may be very big and is used to store starch.
 In mature specimens, the tuber may be as much as 400 mm below ground level.

 Many small rodents appear to find the spadix particularly attractive; finding examples of the plant with much of the spadix eaten away is common.
 The spadix produces heat and probably scent as the flowers mature, and this may attract the rodents.

-Arum maculatum is also known as cuckoo pint or cuckoo-pint in the British Isles and is named thus in Nicholas Culpepers' famous 17th-century herbal.
-This is a name it shares with Arum italicum (Italian lords-and-ladies) - the other native British Arum.
+Arum maculatum is also known as cuckoo pint or cuckoo-pint in the British Isles and is named thus in Nicholas Culpeper's famous 17th-century herbal.
+This is a name it shares with Arum italicum (Italian lords-and-ladies), the other native British Arum.
 "Pint" is a shortening of the word "pintle", meaning penis, derived from the shape of the spadix.
 The euphemistic shortening has been traced to Turner in 1551.

 The plant is propagated by birds dispersing the seeds by eating the berries.
 As a seedling the plant has small light green leaves that are not glossy like the mature leaves.
 At about 5 months its leaves grow larger and glossier.
 At one year old all of the leaves become glossy and die back.
 The next year the plant flowers during summer.